ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->
+Absolute because it starts from the root directory
  <!-- Answer Ends Here -->

  2. Suppose that we're working on a project, and we want to use a font that's being hosted on Google at `https://fonts.googleapis.com/css?family=Open+Sans`.
 Is that an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->
+Absolute, any working path to an external source will have to be an absolute path since the file is not stored on the same server
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+We would refer to it with a relative path, since the files should be stored on the same server and it is usually easier to write relative paths.
  <!-- Answer Ends Here -->

 <hr>